"""The core state representation.

 dtype (torch.dtype): Data type of the positions tensor

-n_atoms (int): Total number of atoms across all batches
+n_atoms (int): Total number of atoms across all systems

-n_batches (int): Number of unique batches in the system
+n_systems (int): Number of unique systems in the system

 Notes: